goldstack/goldstack/docs/goldstack/getting-started/index.md

 ## 5. Deploy modules

-Since you have [configured your project](./configuration), all modules should be ready to be deployed to AWS.
+Since you have [configured your project](./configuration) on Goldstack before downloading the project, all modules should be ready to be deployed to AWS.
 We recommend going through each of your modules individually to ensure the infrastructure for them can be deployed successfully.
 Please see the getting started guides for the templates you have chosen for instructions.
+You should have received an email that contains links to the relevant getting started guides.

 ## 6. Develop

-Each module you have selected will provide its own instructions about how to get started with development.
+Each module you have selected comes with its own instructions about how to get started with development.
 However, there are some handy commands in the project root that can be useful for development:

 - `yarn build`: Will build all modules in the project.
 - `yarn compile:watch`: Will watch for any changes in your TypeScript files in all modules, and compile them when required.
 It is essential to have this command running if you develop TypeScript libraries or supporting modules such as [S3](../modules/s3) or [Email Send](./../modules/email-send).